oncode/handorgel/README.md

 ## Usage

+### Markup

-Markup (use the heading tags that fit into your content):
+Use the heading tags that fit into your content:

 ```html
 <div class="handorgel">